HuskyB0y/Reviewed_Exercises/7_AI_Media_Fake_News_Investigator.md

 ## Methodology

 1. **Project setup:** Created a new project in the Nexos.ai platform.
 2. **Model evaluation:** Opened four parallel chats within the same Nexos project., each using a different model (GPT‑5, Claude, Gemini, Llama).
 Each chat analyzed the same set of links using the assistant’s personality prompt.
+Project creativity was set to analytical for all chats.
 3. **Data input:** Uploaded links to five news items representing different content types (satire, verified news, lifestyle, ideological bias, phishing).
 4. **Result aggregation:** A fifth chat (“Aggregator Agent”) combined outputs into tables for visual and numerical comparison.
 5. **Visualization:** Images (`onion_news.png`, `delfi.png`, `15min.png`, `fox_news.png`, `netflix.png`) were created manually (real screen shots) or with other AI tools to visually represent each analyzed article.